1 / 5

 After a day of exploring, Akaroa is the perfect place to wine, dine and relax.

-www.akaroa.com is the web site to find all your information when travelling to this area.
-We have a variety of accommodation to suit all budgets, where to eat, shop and what activities will entice you to stay longer.
+Akaroa & the Bays web site for up to date information when travelling to this area.
+We have a variety of accommodation to suit all budgets, things to do, up to date events, where to eat, shop and what activities will entice you to stay longer.